flash-center/opacplot2/README.md

 ### Installation

-This module requires Python 3.5.
+This module requires Python 2.7 or 3.5.
 The latest version can be installed with

 ```shell
 pip install git+https://github.com/flash-center/opacplot2